-Members are advised that the Council has a designated Veterans Champion which is a nominated position of responsibility.
+Members were advised that the Council had a designated Veterans Champion which was a nominated position of responsibility.
 At the Annual Council Meeting in May 2023 Councillor Bennington was appointed as the Council's Veterans Champion for the term of the Council.

-The Council's Veterans Champion role is to assist the Chief Executive and Elected Members to work with organisations that support ex-servicemen and women and act as a first point of contact for veterans in the Council area who require support.
-The Council's Veterans Champion also links closely with the Northern Ireland Veterans Commissioners Office and the Commissioner Danny Kinahan who was appointed by the Secretary of State for Northern Ireland.
+The Council's Veterans Champion role was to assist the Chief Executive and Elected Members to work with organisations that support ex-servicemen and women and act as a first point of contact for veterans in the Council area who require support.
+The Council's Veterans Champion also linked closely with the Northern Ireland Veterans Commissioners Office and the Commissioner Danny Kinahan who was appointed by the Secretary of State for Northern Ireland.

-The Council's Veterans Champion in consultation with the Veterans Commissioners Office and other stakeholders has developed a Veterans Champion Strategy and Action Plan for 2023 to 2027, which is enclosed for Members' information.
+The Council's Veterans Champion, in consultation with the Veterans Commissioners Office and other stakeholders, had developed a Veterans Champion Strategy and Action Plan for 2023 to 2027, which was circulated for Members' information.

-RECOMMENDATION: that the Veterans Champion Strategy and Action Plan for 2023 to 2027 be approved.
+Proposed by Councillor Wilson Seconded by Councillor Brady and agreed that the Veterans Champion Strategy and Action Plan for 2023 to 2027 be approved.